 Regardless of the type of work you’ll be doing in your home office, it will most likely contain a number of important documents, products, and technical equipment, such as your computer, printer, multiple computer screens, noise-canceling headphones, etc.

 As all of these supplies are essential to your business, and keeping the home and them safe should be a priority.
 For that reason, it might be wise to invest in a good, comprehensive home insurance policy, which will not only cover the structure of your home from any damages and break-ins but also add protection to those precious business contents inside.
-This will allow you to stay safe and sound knowing your home and your work are protected no matter what happens.
+This will allow you to keep your home office safe and secure no matter what happens.

 Be smart about storage and organization